nbicocchi/learn-java-core/assets/slides/E8 - Java IO.md

 ### Absolute and relative path
 A path is **absolute** if it starts with the root element of the file system.
 It has the complete information about the file location including the type of the operating system.

-It is considered bad practice to locate a file using its absolute path inside your programs, since you will lose the ability to reuse your program on different platforms.

 A **relative path** is a path that doesn't include the root element of the file system.
 This always starts from your **working directory**.
 This directory is represented by a `.` (dot).
 A relative path is not complete and needs to be combined with the current directory path in order to reach the requested file.

 Here is an example with a file inside the images directory which is in your working directory: